rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

 +++

-In Scheme, detection of tail recursion is automatic.
+Scheme detects tail recursion automatically.
+Tt parses user code and marks un-nested tail calls.
+Schemulator doesn't parse, [on purpose](#semantics), and [Python infamously avoids tail recursion](https://stackoverflow.com/questions/13591970/does-python-optimize-tail-recursion).
 In Python and Schemulator, users must invoke tail recursion explicitly.
 This isn't terrible.
-Tail-calls are lexically obvious, so users should always know.
-In Clojure, there is precedent: users explicitly write `loop` and `recur`, names imitated here.
-In any event, domain code can always be called via the proper, non-tail-recursive $\Upsilon$, the one that knows the count of business parameters.
+Tail-calls are lexically obvious (un-nested self-calls), so users should always know.
+In Clojure, there is precedent: users explicitly write `loop` and `recur`.
+In any event, tail-recursive domain code can always be called via non-tail-recursive $\Upsilon$.

++++

+## `LOOP3`

 +++